xeraa/java-logging/readme.md

 ### Send

-1. Run the sunshine case and show the data in the *send* index.
-1. Stop Logstash with `docker-compose stop logstash`.
-1. Run the application and restart Logstash after that again with `docker-compose start logstash`.
-1. Show the missing data for example by comparing it to the results in the *parse* index, which will be populated once Filebeat can reach Logstash again.
+1. Show that the logs are missing from the first run, since no connection to Logstash had been established yet.
+1. Rerun the application and see that it is working now.
+And we have already seen the main downside of this approach.
 1. Finally, you would need to rename the fields to match ECS in a Logstash filter.